rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 :Progress message:

 After discussion, there is no direct interface of the ESB and the MVS.
 The MVS is a standalone application that must be usable without the ESB.
 To ease end-user use, the EPA (Energy Planning Application) is developed.
 It sends inputs in json format to the MVS, and receives a json file with the results back.
-The integration betwe
+Parsers are coded to allow a translation of the different formats of the MVS and the EPA.

 :Notes: